The Knox Trophy, awarded to the USMA

 Dr. Laurence S. Simpson, president – Sons of the Revolution New York

-According to Dan Coleman, a Sons of the Revolution in NY president in the late 70’s early 80’s, “the trophy was prominently displayed in the foyer of the hall where the ceremony was held.”
-The photo above was held in Eisenhower Hall, a later building used for the ceremony.
+According to Dan Coleman, a Sons of the Revolution in NY president in the late 1970s and early 1980s, “the trophy was prominently displayed in the foyer of the hall where the ceremony was held.”
+The photo above was taken in Eisenhower Hall, a later building used for the ceremony.

 “The cadets undergo months and months, years actually of leadership evaluations, testing, training, and so on, since the trophy winners seemed to be First Captains because the First Captain excelled in leadership.”